Curiosity may have killed the cat, but it’s giving life to my business, and it will for yours too.

 Actually, before I elaborate.
-Usually when I write a piece I research my subject throughly.
+Usually, when I write a piece I research my subject thoroughly.
 For this one, I’ve done nothing.
-There may be all kinds of personal development experts that have articulated my theory themselves, and have done it miles better than I have, but I wanted to explain what works for me without anything clouding my judgement.
+There may be all kinds of personal development experts that have articulated my theory themselves and have done it miles better than I have, but I wanted to explain what works for me without anything clouding my judgement.
 You may think it’s nonsense, but it’s my nonsense.
 Ok, here we go.

 Make the switch

 Everyone has parts of their job that they don’t enjoy as much as others.
 Those are usually the parts where you take a risk.
 That’s when you need to make the switch and get curious.

 I don’t particularly like cold calling.
 In my time I’ve been reduced to a gibbering wreck on cold calls.
 I’ve been sworn at and hung up on.
 I’ve lost sales because my skills haven’t been up to scratch and gone down in the estimations of managers.
 However, calling strangers to try and sell your services is pretty important when you’re running your own business.